 Your QuestionAre there any sources for the physical milestones of children with Beckwith-Wiedemann syndrome? especially the age at which a child with Beckwith-Wiedemann syndrome typically walk?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 Questions on this page

 Beckwith-Wiedemann syndrome is a growth disorder that causes large body size, large organs, and other symptoms.
 The condition is present from birth.
 Newborns may be born with omphalocele and/or develop low blood sugar (hypoglycemia).
 Beckwith-Wiedemann syndrome is also associated with an increased rate of tumor (e.g., Wilm's tumor, adrenal carcinoma) development.
 Complications in infancy can become life threatening, however children with this syndrome tend to do well and have a normal to near normal learning ability.
-In most cases the cause of the condition is unknown.
-Some cases are associated with a anomaly involving chromosome 11.

 Last updated: 8/8/2012

 No. Development is usually normal in children with Beckwith-Wiedemann syndrome.
 Children who have Beckwith-Wiedemann syndrome as a result of a chromosome abnormality, children who have a history of hypoxia (shortage of oxygen to the body) or significant, untreated hypoglycemia (low blood sugar) may experience delays in development however.